ArctosDB/arctos/.github/ISSUE_TEMPLATE/code-table-request.md

 _**Priority**: Please describe the urgency and/or choose a priority-label to the right.
 You should expect a response within two working days, and may utilize [Arctos Contacts](https://arctosdb.org/contacts/) if you feel response is lacking._

+_**Example Data**: Requests with clarifying sample data are generally much easier to understand and prioritize.
+Please attach or link to any representative data, in any form or format, which might help clarify the request._

 _**Available for Public View**: Most data are by default publicly available.
 Describe any necessary access restrictions._